MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-qr-code-for-android.md

     ![](media/powerbi-mobile-qr-code-for-android/power-bi-android-tile.png)

-## Scan a QR code from an external scanner on your Android phone
+## Scan a QR code from an external scanner on your Android device

-1. From any scanner installed on your Android phone, point the scanner to the relevant Power BI QR code for immediate access to the tile.
+1. From any scanner installed on your Android device, point the scanner to the relevant Power BI QR code for immediate access to the tile.

 2. If you don’t have the Power BI app installed, you are redirected to [Google Play to download it](http://go.microsoft.com/fwlink/?LinkID=544867).